TJU-DRL-LAB/AI-Optimizer/README.md

 # AI-Optimizer
-AI-Optimizer is a next generation deep reinforcement learning framework, privoding rich algorithm libraries ranging from model-free to model-based RL algorithms, from single-agent to multi-agent algorithms.
+AI-Optimizer is a next generation deep reinforcement learning suit, privoding rich algorithm libraries ranging from model-free to model-based RL algorithms, from single-agent to multi-agent algorithms.
+Moreover, AI-Optimizer contains a flexible and easy-to-use distributed training framekwork for efficient policy training.
 ![](./images/framework1.png)

-For now, AI-Optimizer privodes following facets and more libraries and implementations are comming soon.
+For now, AI-Optimizer privodes following built-in libraries and more libraries and implementations are comming soon.
 - Model-based reinforcement learning
 - Representation Learning
 - Multiagent Reinforcement learning